-Grades -All students must ordinarily take all quizzes, labs, final exam and submit the class practical in order to be eligible for a Q/ISP, Q/IAP, Q/SSE, or Q/WP credential unless granted an exception in writing by the President.
+Note: If required student information is not brought to class a "practice set" of information will be available.
+Grades -All students must ordinarily take all quizzes, labs, final exam and submit the class practicum in order to be eligible for a Q/ISP, Q/IAP, Q/SSE, or Q/WP credential unless granted an exception in writing by the President.
 Know that Q/ISP classes draws quite the spectrum of students, including "those less comfortable," "those more comfortable," and those somewhere in between.
 However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself in on Friday of class.
 The course is graded as a pass or fail solely on your attendance and participation.
-Those less comfortable and somewhere in between are not at a disadvantage vis-à-vis those more comfortable.
-Escalating labs help you prepare for real world scenarios.
-Each labs escalates upon itself, increasing in intensity, rising to the next level, while your mitigating the threat step by step.Books - No books are required for this course.
-However, you may want to supplement your preparation for or review of some lectures with self-assigned readings relevant to those lectures' content from either of the books below.
-The first is intended for those inexperienced in (or less comfortable with the idea of) hacking.
-Those Less Comfortable - Hacking for Dummies
+Books - No books are required for this course.
+However, you may want to supplement your preparation.